tfsjohan/cv/README.md

 ## Employments

 ### Microsoft (2021-11 - )
 At Microsoft I have gained a lot of knowledge around building scalable high performant cloud native solutions.
 As a cloud solution architect, my responsibility has been helping our partners and ISV’s to be successful in the cloud.
 Working with sustainability and making green software also has been a core part of my role.
 Much of my time is spent on educating partners and customers in new technology.
-On key area this last year has been around GitHub Copilot, where I've hosted 1-2 GitHub Copilot workshops per week.
+One key area this last year has been around GitHub Copilot, where I've hosted 1-2 GitHub Copilot workshops per week, helping customers be more successful with AI driven developer productivity.

 I co-host the [Microsoft Partner Podcast](https://aka.ms/partnerpodden).